 - Finally, there is also some instructions to guide you through the process of putting your Pi-top together.

-- Firstly, remove the magnetic rail covers located on the bottom of the base.
-I personally used a flat head screwdriver to push these out so I could easily grab and remove them.
+1. Firstly, remove the magnetic rail covers located on the bottom of the base.
+I used a flat head screwdriver to push these out so I could easily grab and remove them.

-- Next place the screen onto the base and push it into the slots located at the rear of the base.
+2. Next, place the screen on the base and push it into the slots located at the rear of the base.
 Push this until it is perfectly aligned with the base of the laptop.

-- Now place the laptop up the correct way and open it up.
-If you haven’t already screw the nuts and standoff screws onto PCB hub.
+4. Now place the laptop up in the correct way and open it up.
+If you haven’t already done it, screw the nuts and standoff screws onto PCB hub.

-- Now insert the ribbon cable into slot on the PCB hub.
+5. Now insert the ribbon cable into the slot on the PCB hub.
 To do this find the slot and then align and insert it.
 Then secure it using the locking the bar on the ribbon cable.

-- Once you have done this align the battery connector with the slot on the base and push down until it is fully inserted.
+6. Once you have done this, align the battery connector with the slot on the base and push down until it is fully inserted.
 Secure the board using a bolt and the screw near the power connector.

-- Now connect the GPIO breakout cable from the Pi to the PCB hub.
-Also do the same for the HDMI cord and the USB to micro-USB.
-Finally place the WiFi dongle into the Raspberry Pi.
+8. Now connect the GPIO breakout cable from the Pi to the PCB hub.
+Also, do the same for the HDMI cord and the USB to micro-USB.
+Finally, place the WiFi dongle into the Raspberry Pi.

-- Next grab the base top that contains the keyboard and touch pad.
+10. Next, grab the base top that contains the keyboard and touchpad.
 Attach keyboard cable to the slot on the base top and connect the USB to the Raspberry Pi.
 Attach the power button cable to the base top slot and then to the PCB hub.

-- Now secure the base top to the bottom by sliding it up so it neatly meets the top.
-Then just push the top into the base and it should click together.
+11. Now secure the base top to the bottom by sliding it up, so it neatly meets the top.
+Then push the top into the base, and it should click together.

-- Now slide the component cover into place.
-(From the right hand side of the laptop) Don’t forget to remove the paper covering from it first!
+12. Now slide the component cover into place.
+(From the righthand side of the laptop) Don’t forget to remove the paper covering from it first!

-If you have any troubles, I have missed something or just want to leave feedback then fell free to drop a comment below.
+If you have any troubles, I have missed something or just want to leave feedback then feel free to drop a comment below.

-Hopefully this Pi Top unboxing and assembly has helped you be able to either understand what you get in the kit or help you put it together.
-If you’re interested in getting one be sure to check out my in-depth pi-top review on the device.
+Hopefully, this Pi-Top unboxing and assembly have helped you be able to either understand what you get in the kit or help you put it together.
+If you’re interested in getting one, then be sure to check out my in-depth pi-top review on the device.